johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 To keep it more tangible, we focus on the following two transport types, which each have their unique requirements and have informed the design of this proposal:

 - Network Actor Transports
-  - clustered server systems, simplifying implementation of scalable server-side systems and distributed algorithms, these can be implemented on top of Swift NIO,
+  - clustered server systems, simplifying implementation of scalable server-side systems and distributed algorithms (which can be implemented on top of Swift NIO),
   - an alternative approach to RPC libraries, offering a more Swifty API while calling into known underlying RPC libraries.
 - IPC (Inter-Process Communication) Actor Transports
-  - on Apple platforms XPC is the primary way applications communicate between daemons and apps.
-It is widely used yet has yet to offer a good Swift API.
-It's existing APIs are `libxpc` (C), and `NSXPC` (Objective-C) which work well, but feel cluncky when used from Swift.
+  - on Apple platform's, XPC is the primary way applications communicate between daemons and apps.
+It is widely used but is yet to offer a good Swift API.
+It's existing API's are `libxpc` (C) and `NSXPC` (Objective-C), which work well but feel cluncky when used from Swift.
   - other platform's, or bespoke ipc mechanisms.
+-- are the bits that mention swift relevant to this proposal? can you just skip mentioning Swift NIO/Swift APIs/XPC not having a good Swift API?--

 ## Proposed solution